tasmota/docs/docs/Modbus-Bridge.md

 ## Introduction
 The Modbus Bridge modules features 2 kind of bridges.

-USE_MODBUS_BRIDGE : The bridge can be used by commands in the console and via MQTT messages.
+USE_MODBUS_BRIDGE : The bridge can be used by commands in the console and via MQTT messages.<BR>
-USE_MODBUS_TCP_BRIDGE : The bridge can be used by commands in the console and via MQTT messages but also as Modbus TCP/IP bridge
+USE_MODBUS_BRIDGE_TCP : The bridge can be used by commands in the console and via MQTT messages but also as Modbus TCP/IP bridge

 ## Commands